Variance propagation for density surface models: Density surface models

-To fully describe the DSMs in this paper, we distinguish four different classes of variable. \begin{enumerate} \item Density covariates, $x$, vary in space and potentially affect local animal abundance: e.g., latitude and depth; they are required for prediction and fitting, and are assumed known across the entire region of interest. \item Effort covariate(s), $z$ (or $\mathbf{z}$), affect detection probability: e.g., sea conditions measured on the Beaufort scale, observer name; assumed known along each transect, but not necessarily in unsurveyed areas. \item Individual covariates, $g$, that affect detection probability and are a persistent property of each group (independent of whether the group is observed or not) during its window of observability: e.g., size (number of animals), and perhaps \foreignlanguage{british}{behaviour}. $g$ is assumed known for each observed group (see Discussion).
-The random variable $G$ varies from one group to the next, and its statistical distribution $F_{G}\left(g;x\right)$ may vary spatially. $F_{G}\left(g;x\right)$ may have a direct effect on abundance (via the mean group size), as well as on detection probability, in which case it is also necessary to estimate certain properties of $F_{G}$$\left(g;x\right)$ such as its local mean. \item Observation variables, $y$, which are random properties of one observation on one group: e.g., perpendicular distance between the group and the trackline.
+To fully describe the DSMs in this paper, we distinguish four different classes of variable. \begin{enumerate} \item Density covariates, $x$, vary in space and potentially affect local animal abundance: e.g., latitude and depth.
+They are required for prediction and fitting, and are assumed known across the entire region of interest. \item Effort covariate(s), $z$, affect detection probability: e.g., sea conditions measured on the Beaufort scale, or observer identity.
+They are assumed known along each transect, but not necessarily in unsurveyed areas. \item Individual covariates, $g$, that affect detection probability and are a persistent property of each group (independent of whether the group is observed or not) during its window of observability: e.g., size (number of animals), and perhaps \foreignlanguage{british}{behaviour}.
+Here $g$ is assumed known for each observed group (see Discussion).
+The random variable $G$ varies from one group to the next, and its statistical distribution $F_{G}\left(g;x\right)$ may vary spatially. $F_{G}\left(g;x\right)$ may have a direct effect on abundance (via the mean group size), as well as on detection probability, in which case it is also necessary to estimate certain properties of $F_{G}$$\left(g;x\right)$ such as its local mean. \item Observation variables, $y$, which are random properties of one observation on one group: e.g., perpendicular distance between the group and the sampler.
 In certain settings, $y$ may contain other elements.
-For example, in a multi-observer-platform survey \citep[e.g., MRDS;][]{Buckland:2004ts}, $y$ might also include which of the active observers saw the group; in a cue-based setting, $y$ might include the bearing between sighting and trackline. \end{enumerate} These classes are assumed to be mutually exclusive; overlaps can lead to fundamental problems for distance sampling which we do not address here (such as non-uniform animal distribution within the sample unit; \citealp[e.g.,][]{Marques:2012fy}).
+For example, in a multi-observer-platform survey \citep[e.g., MRDS;][]{Borchers:1998eq}, $y$ might also include which of the active observers saw the group; in a cue-based setting, $y$ might include the bearing between sighting and observer. \end{enumerate} These classes are assumed to be mutually exclusive; overlaps can lead to fundamental problems for distance sampling which we do not address here \citep[e.g., non-uniform animal distribution within the sample unit;][]{Marques:2012fy}.
 The distinction between \emph{individual} and \emph{effort} covariates is often glossed over but they have rather different implications for abundance estimation (see below).